celestinoagudo/problem-solving/README.md

 # problem-solving
-Contains the source codes for solved and partially solved hackerrank programming problems Contains also the problems that I solved for practice sessions to keep my problem-solving skills sharp
+Contains the source codes for solved and partially solved hackerrank programming problems.
+Contains also the problems that I solved for practice sessions to keep my problem-solving skills sharp

 ## Hackerrank Profile